 We expect to incur substantial additional costs in connection with our cell therapy development initiatives.
-In particular, Amorcyte is currently recruiting clinical trial sites for its Phase 2 clinical trial for Amorcyte's lead product candidate, AMR-001, for the treatment of acute myocardial infarction ("AMI").
-The trial began enrollment in January 2012, and is expected to cost approximately \$16 million over the first two years and anticipated to cost up to approximately \$22 million over a five year period, inclusive of manufacturing costs.
-We have incurred approximately \$8.8 million on the Phase 2 trial as of March 31, 2013.
+In particular, Amorcyte is currently enrolling patients at clinical trial sites for its Phase 2 clinical trial for Amorcyte's lead product candidate, AMR-001, for the treatment of acute myocardial infarction ("AMI").
+The trial began enrollment in January 2012, and is expected to cost approximately \$19 million over the first two years and anticipated to cost up to approximately \$27 million over a five year period, inclusive of internal manufacturing and project management costs.
+We have incurred approximately \$13 million on the Phase 2 trial through June 30, 2013.
+We are on track to complete enrollment for this study in 2013 with the first data readout available six to eight months after the last patient is infused.
+As of August 8, 2013, of the 160 patients required for the trial, 120 have been infused.